Celebrating Canada’s Diversity

 Looking to participate in the annual Harrison Hot Springs Parade?

-Please register for the Harrison Hot Springs Canada Day Parade.
-Registration can be done through our Parade Marshall or online- here.
+Please contact [email protected] for the Harrison Hot Springs Canada Day Parade.
+Registration can be done on-site with our Parade Marshall or by email.
 The parade line-up starts at 4:00 PM at the Harrison Elementary School, on Walnut Avenue.
 The Canada Day Parade starts at 5:00 PM and will end at approximately 6:00 PM.
 Hot Springs Road will re-open to the public at approximately 6:30 PM.

 Road Closures: